itatmisis/theme_extensions_generator/README.md

 - Creating a container class that extends the `ThemeExtension<T>` for storing parameters,
 - Defenition of the container animation when changing the theme by overriding the `lerp` method,
-- Defention of the behavior of the container when changing properties using the `copyWith` method,
+- Defenition of the behavior of the container when changing properties using the `copyWith` method,
 - Optionally, it is possible to create an extension for the `ThemeData` class, which will allow you to simply get the current theme.

 Implementing all of this can take hundreds of lines, which are error-prone and affect the readability of your theme significantly.